China: 3Q24 GDP in line with expectations – UOB Group

 Editors’ Picks

-EUR/USD is rebounding to near 1.0850 in the early European session on Friday.
-China's stimulus optimism and a broad US Dollar correction help the pair recover the dovish ECB decision-induced losses.
-All eyes remain on the Fedspeak.
+EUR/USD inches lower to near 1.0850 in the European session on Monday.
+A renewed US Dollar uptick amid a slightly negative shift in risk sentiment and Trump trade optimism weigh on the pair.
+All eyes remain on the Fedspeak, in the absence of top-tier data releases.

 Best Forex Brokers with Low Spreads